Rajvenkat8006/InnomaticesreachlabProject2-Memory-match-game-/README.md

 Ensure that the HTML has the necessary divs for the game container, cards, score, and timer.

 2) CSS Design:
-Style the landing page with a header, buttons, and a centered layout.
-Design the game container to display the cards in a grid-like structure.
-Ensure that the layout is responsive.
+Style the landing page with a header, buttons, and a centered layout.Design the game container to display the cards in a grid-like structure.Ensure that the layout is responsive.
 Make sure the game adjusts for smaller screen sizes (such as on mobile devices).

 ## Part 2: Game Logic Implementation